ThantLwinOo/Liver-Histopathology-Fibrosis-Ultrasound-Image-Classification/README.md

 ### Train / Val / Test Split
 The dataset was sorted by filename and split into **80% train / 10% val / 10% test** using **stratified sampling** to preserve class distribution.

-I also verified that there is **no filename overlap** between splits to avoid data leakage.
+We verified that there is **no filename overlap** between the training, validation, and test splits to avoid direct data leakage.

+However, the ideal approach for medical imaging is a **patient-level split** (to ensure images from the same patient do not appear in multiple splits).
+Unfortunately, this dataset does not provide **patient identifiers or metadata**, so patient-level leakage cannot be fully ruled out.

 ### Normalization
 Dataset-specific **mean** and **std** were computed from the **training set only** (Resize 256 → CenterCrop 224 → ToTensor) and used for normalization.